vegaprotocol/specs/non-protocol-specs/0009-market-decimal-places.md

 # Market decimal places

 This document aims to outline how we are to handle the decimal places of a given market, if said market is configured with fewer decimal places than its settlement asset.
 For example: a market settling in ETH can be configured to use only 9 decimal places (GWei) compared to ETH's 18.
 A market cannot specify _more_ decimal places than its settlement asset supports.
-This means that a market that settles in GBP can have anywhere between 0 and 2 decimal places, but no more.
-A market settling in Japanese yen can have no decimal places.
-Common sense.

 ## Terminology